vecel/mcmc-decipher/README.md

 <div align="justify">
 <ol>
 <li>
- Correct solutions were almost never found despite using larger corpuses.
+ Correct solutions were almost never found despite using larger corpora.
 We can see that the biggest (20M characters) corpus got some stable correct solutions, but performance of 4 out of 50 attempts in the best scenario is very poor.
 </li>
 <li>
 Bigger corpus yields better close solutions ratio with strange peak in corpus length of 250k.
 We will discuss it in the next section.
 </li>
 <li>
-Numeric solutions ration decreases with corpus length.
-For small corpuses most of the found solutions were numeric while for the biggest corpuse this ratio varies around 0.14.
+Numeric solutions ratio decreases with corpus length.
+For small corpora most of the found solutions were numeric while for the biggest corpus this ratio varies around 0.14.
 </li>
 </ol>
 </div>

 #### Close versus Numeric
 <div align="justify">
 We faced an anomaly of having tremendous ratio of close solutions for small corpus (250k).
 The intuition says that this metric should increase with corpus' size.
 The explanation is that not every close solution is actually close to the original message.
-Because by close we mean similar likelihood score we do not measure whether the solution is readable by human.
+Because by close we mean similar likelihood score we do not actually measure whether the solution is readable by a human.
 It turns out that for smaller corpuses numeric solutions have better scores than original messages (see 100k characters corpus).
-The explanation of phenomena of having about 0.80 close solutions ration for corpus of length 250k is that in this case original solution's score was similar to numeric solutions scores.
+The explanation of phenomena of having about 0.80 close solutions ratio for corpus of length 250k is that in this case original solution's score was similar to numeric solutions scores.
 We can see that we often ended in numeric solutions (with ratio about 0.78).
-For bigger corpuses numeric solutions have score lower than original message, so solutions classified as close are indeed easy to understand by human.
+For bigger corpora numeric solutions have lower score than the original message, so solutions classified as close are indeed easy to understand by a human.
 </div>
 <br>
 <div align="justify">